EV/EBITDA and EV/EBIT: When to Use Each

 Choose EV/EBIT when:

-The durable lesson: Neither multiple is inherently superior.
+The takeaway: Neither multiple is inherently superior.
 Match the metric to what you are trying to measure.
 For acquisition analysis, EBITDA often wins.
 For long-term investment analysis where cash matters, EBIT or FCF may be more honest.

 Next Step